Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Evaluations

-\textbf{Baselines.} We compare Oases with four approaches in experiments: (i) \textbf{Megatron-LM}~\cite{narayanan2021efficient,shoeybi2019megatron} proposes the expert-designed TMP for training homogeneous transformer-based LMs on GPUs.
-To ensure a fair comparison, we grid-search the TMP and DP degree settings on a given model and global batch size, and report the best results. (ii) \textbf{Alpa}~\cite{zheng2022alpa} is the current state-of-the-art system for auto-parallelism training, which is able to automatically generate an execution plan for given models, but without overlapping communication with computation. (iii) \textbf{Merak}~\cite{lai2023merak} is the state-of-the-art 3D parallelism library for transformer-based models training.
-To train the same models, we apply recomputation on Merak to avoid out-of-memory.
-And (iv) \textbf{\citet{wang2022overlap}} decouples communication and computation thus overlapping them in Einsum operators of models.
-Unfortunately it is close-sourced, we implement it based on Megatron-LM to the best of our abilities.
-We disable the pipeline model parallelism as it is orthogonal to our work, unless otherwise stated.
+\textbf{Baselines.} We compare Oases with four popular approaches in experiments: (i) \textbf{Megatron}~\cite{narayanan2021efficient,shoeybi2019megatron,korthikanti2023reducing} proposes the TMP training for transformer-based models.
+To ensure a fair comparison, we grid-search the TMP degree settings on a given model and global batch size, and report the best results. (ii) \textbf{Alpa}~\cite{zheng2022alpa} is the current SOTA auto-parallelism training system, which can automatically generate an execution plan, but without overlapping communication with computation in TMP. (iii) \textbf{Merak}~\cite{lai2023merak} is the SOTA 3D parallelism library for transformer-based models training.
+And (iv) \textbf{Wang et al.}~\cite{wang2022overlap} decouples communication and computation thus overlapping them in Einsum operators of models.
+Unfortunately it is close-sourced, we implement it based on Megatron to the best of our abilities.
+We disable the PMP as it is orthogonal to our work unless otherwise stated.

-\textbf{Metrics.} Oases is a synchronous method that can maintain the convergence of models, therefore we focus on comparing training throughputs.
+\textbf{Metrics.} Oases is a synchronous method that can maintain the convergence of models, therefore we focus on comparing throughputs.
 Reported values are taken from an average of the latest 20 iterations~\cite{li2022amp}, out of a total of 100 training steps.
-And all experiments use 32 GPUs simultaneously.